browserengineering/book/book/accessibility.md

 ```

 And just like `:focus`, once we've implemented a dark mode media query, we can
-simplify the style sheet code and specify dark colors directly in the browser
+specify dark colors directly in the browser style sheet:
-style sheet:

 ``` {.css}
 @media (prefers-color-scheme: dark) {